Spatial Geodataprocessing#

 Various types of spatial relations exist between the source feature and the target feature, enabling their potential linkage.
 The subsequent list outlines these distinct options and provides descriptions, all oriented around the lower figure for clarity.

 Tests whether a geometry touches another.
-Returns 1 (true) if the geometries have at least one point in common, but their interiors do not intersect.
-Only circle 3 is returned.
+The algorithm outputs a new layer with the geometries that have at least one point in common, but their interiors do not intersect.
+In the image below, only circle 3 is returned.

 Tests whether geometries overlap.
-Returns 1 (true) if the geometries share space, are of the same dimension, but are not completely contained by each other.
-Only circle 2 is returned.
+Returns geometries if they share space, are of the same dimension, but are not completely contained by each other.
+In the image below, only circle 2 is returned.

 Tests whether one geometry is within another.
-Returns 1 (true) if geometry a is completely inside geometry b.
+Returns geometries a if they are completely inside of geometry b.
 Only circle 1 is returned.

-Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
-For example, a line crossing a polygon will cross as a line (true).
+Returns geometries that have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
+For example, a line crossing a polygon will cross as aline (true).
 Two lines crossing will cross as a point (true).
 Two polygons cross as a polygon (false).
-In the picture, no circles will be returned.
+In the picture below, no circles will be returned.

-QGIS provides a range of tools that allow users to delve into spatial relationships and leverage them for enhancing their datasets.
+QGIS provides a range of tools that allow users to delve into spatial relationships and leverage them to enhance their datasets.

 When performing additional calculations in combination with a spatial join, the QGIS tool Join attributes by location (summary) is really helpful.
 This functionality closely resembles the previously outlined workflow; however, the algorithm extends its capabilities by calculating statistical summaries for the values from matching features in the second layer.
 These summaries encompass a wide range of options, including minimum and maximum values, mean values, as well as counts, sums, standard deviation, and more.

 By default, this operation connects each feature with its nearest counterpart.
-However, it also offers the flexibility to join with the k-nearest neighboring features if needed.
+However, it also offers the flexibility to join with the k-nearest neighbouring features if needed.

 Furthermore, if a maximum distance is specified, only the features that are within this designated distance will be considered as suitable matches for the joining process.